DUNE-DAQ/daphne-os/README.md

 <details>
 <summary>📂 <code>xilinx/scripts/</code></summary>
 This folder contains small helper scripts that complement the execution of the main file.
-Currently, it only contains one sed script that adds missing lines to the AXI Quad SPI module inside the <code>pl.dtsi</code> file.
+Currently, it only contains one <code>sed</code> script that adds missing lines to the AXI Quad SPI module inside the <code>pl.dtsi</code> file.
 </details>

 <details>